-As a central part of a Catholic and Lasallian university, the Philosophy Department seeks to develop aptitudes for reasoned analysis, evaluation, and synthesis, through the disciplined investigation of the chief figures and the areas of systematic inquiry that emerge in the study of the history of philosophy.
+As a central part of a Lasallian and Catholic university, the philosophy department seeks to develop aptitudes for reasoned analysis, evaluation and synthesis, through the disciplined investigation of the chief figures and the areas of systematic inquiry that emerge in the study of the history of philosophy.
 The careful reading of and reflection on the major texts in philosophy is pursued in both written and spoken forms.
-The department challenges students to broaden their perspectives by examining their reasoning and value judgments, without losing sight of the university’s Judeo-Christian grounding and vision.
+The department challenges students to broaden their perspectives by examining their reasoning and value judgments, without losing sight of the university’s Judeo–Christian grounding and vision.
 Not surprisingly, the full engagement of the questions posed by philosophy is a foundation for life-long learning and growth.

 General Department Goals

 Upon completion of the major, students are able to:

 - Demonstrate knowledge of the major historical movements and figures in philosophy from the Pre-Socratic thinkers through the contemporary period;

 - Form and evaluate arguments employing standards of logical validity; and

 - Integrate areas of systematic inquiry with broader and perennial philosophical questions and issues.